Virtual WMO Workshop on Core Satellite Data for Nowcasting

 13:15

-Parallel break out group discussion – NWC user requirements for satellite data (questions are to be confirmed):
+Parallel break out group discussion – NWC user requirements for satellite data:

 • Does the satellite data in draft NWC paper reflect your needs accurately?